Appointing a Power of Attorney

 It is important to appoint primary and secondary powers of attorney with the provision that if one is unable or chooses not to act a successor may be appointed without having to execute new documents.
 Placing the standard statement in estate planning documents about the power of attorney being appointed the guardian or conservator is important to avoid expensive legal fees and court proceedings in the future.

 If it is known that family members will cause potential issues surrounding medical care or financial matters, information about this concern can be written in the document excluding involvement.
 Discuss these concerns with an estate planning, probate, or elder law attorney familiar with estate or probate litigation.
+When appointing a power of attorney, discuss these concerns with the person being appointed so that there are no surprises about potential family issues.

 Clarity in direction about concerns may eliminate potential disagreement by family members about what a loved one would have wanted for medical care or financial expenditures.
 Wills may also be written and the signing recorded on video to avoid future contested hearings.
 While we all hope family members will get along at the time of need this is not often the situation.
 I have been involved in many contested court hearings about wills where family objected to charities receiving money. .